melt-umn/ableC-lvars/README.md

 + Add references to big examples
 + Discuss future work
-+ Look at style resources and spiff up writing
 + Talk about problems with freeing in drawbacks sections
 + Tidy up examples in parallel-examples, tidy up header file
 + Change "show" back to "display"?